dananjayavr/cyclone_crypto_rsa_sha_signature/README.md

   CycloneCRYPTO is mainly oriented towards smaller footprint embedded targets.
 On such devices the computing cost for calculating a RSA keypair with a software implementation is quite large (~2 minutes).
 The funciton checkProbablePrime() is provided as a placeholder, so code running on embedded targets (SAMExx, Renesas RA6, etc.) can use hardware acceleration usually provided by MCU vendors.

-  Naturally, this is not a big issue for a project running on a x86 based target (ex.Intel).
+  However, this is not a big issue for a project running on a x86 based target (ex.Intel).

 #### About lib/ folder